jxlxx/julio.lol/content/posts/go-essentials.md

 ```

-The goroutine is blocked at `messages <- "hello"` until the for loop reads from it,
-then it can continue and close the channel.
-The for loop then tries to read from the channel again,
-sees that it is closed and moves along and `main` terminates.

-So we have to close the channel before the for loop loops again, either in the goroutine
-or right after printing the message in the loop,  or else it will get blocked,
-there will be a deadlock, and the program will crash.

-The for loop reads from the channel until it is closed, if we never send anything the program will
-crash because it will want to wait forever to receive a value.
-However, if we are sending within a
-goroutine that is called by main, it doesn’t matter because the go runtime will clean up for us,
-for example:
+We start a goroutine that begins the message `"hello"` to our channel.
+Since the channel is unbuffered, it is blocked until someone reads from the channel.

+At "the same time", we start a for loop the is looking at `messages`.
+It will keep trying to read from the `messages` channel, until it is closed.

+Once the goroutine writes `"hello"` to `messages`, the for loop proceeds to give us `i`, which is the value in the channel, `"hello"` and we can print it with `fmt`.

+Now that `"hello"` was read, the goroutine can proceed to the next step of executing, closing the channel, which which also terminal the for loop and thus terminate `main` successfully.

+Here is an example where we don't close the channel, but it doesn't crash the program:

 ```go